dwslab/jRDF2Vec/README.md

 Found a bug?
 Don't hesitate to <a href="https://github.com/dwslab/jRDF2Vec/issues">open an issue</a>.

 ## How to use the jRDF2vec Command-Line Interface?
 Download this project, execute `mvn clean install`.
+Alternatively, you can download the packaged JAR of the latest successful commit <a href="https://github.com/dwslab/jRDF2Vec/tree/jars/jars">here</a>.

 ### System Requirements
 - Java 8 or later.